-Compute-intensive workloads are CPU bound and are characterized by the need for a large number of CPUs and large amounts of memory to store in-process data.
-(This usage pattern is typical for natural language processing and HPCC workloads.)
+These workloads are CPU bound and are characterized by the need of a large number of CPUs and large amounts of memory to store in-process data.
+(This usage pattern is typical for natural language processing or HPCC workloads.)

 I/O Intensive